-Modifying a Web Survey That Is Currently Being Conducted
+Modifying an Online Survey That Is Currently Being Conducted

 You have deployed a web survey and you've discovered a change (e.g., correcting a typographical error, correcting a response choice omission) that needs to be made.
 How do you go about modifying an active survey without making a mess of your existing response data?

 Learn how to solve this problem in this three-minute video tutorial.

 Conducting the Same Survey via the Web, Paper, In-Person

 You need to connect with survey respondents in three different ways: online via the web as well as offline via paper and in-person interviews.
 You need to collect the responses into a single, unified place for reporting and analysis.
 How do you do this without having to create the same survey using three different tools?

 Learn how to create a new survey once that can then be conducted in any way you like.

 Learn how to create a web survey form of your new survey.

 Learn how to create a paper survey form of your new survey.

 Learn how to equip your colleagues to conduct surveys offline on your behalf.